OWASP/DVSA/AWS/LESSONS/LESSON_01.md

 ## (1.1) Code Injection via API Gateway
 The application sends all request to an API GW (*`https://{string}.execute-api.{region}.amazonaws.com/{stage}/order`*).
-All requests end up being handled by Lambda function, which invokes another lambda based on the incoming request.
+All requests end up being handled by a Lambda function, which invokes another Lambda function based on the incoming request.

 **This function is vulnerable to Code Injection**.
 The function uses an insecure de-serialization for the data in the request.